Shed: Wood

 When looking for a wooden shed, it is important to understand the difference between the two types of preservative used in their manufacture.
 The timber will have been treated in one of two ways: dip treatment or pressure treatment.
 Dip-treated sheds are made from components that are lowered into a tank of preservatives before the panels are assembled.
 This is a quick and simple process that keeps costs down and encourages manufacturers to produce a wide variety, making dip-treated sheds the most popular and affordable type on the market.
 They are easily recognisable by their golden brown colour, which is due to a dye added to the preservative.
 Most manufacturers offer a 10-year anti-rot guarantee on dip-treated sheds, but they have to be re-coated every year or two.

 Pressure-treated sheds are made from timber planks that have had the moisture sucked out of them under vacuum conditions in a special cylinder.
 A powerful preservative is then forced into the wood at high pressure until it is absorbed deep into the grain, becoming an integral part of the timber.
-This provides excellent protection against the weather - so much so that manufacturers generally give a 15-year anti-rot guarantee.
+This provides excellent protection against the weather—so much so that manufacturers generally give a 15-year anti-rot guarantee.
 These sheds are usually distinguished by a pale green tinge which will fade eventually to a silvery grey.
-Although pressure-treated sheds tend to be more expensive than dip-treated ones, their big advantage is that they won't need any further preservative treatment during the guarantee period, saving owners time and money.
+Although pressure-treated sheds tend to be more expensive than dip-treated ones, their big advantage is that they will not need any further preservative treatment during the guarantee period, saving owners time and money.

-One advantage of using wood sheds over metal versions is that it is easier to modify them by adding windows, doors, shelving, or exterior trim (etc.) because wood can be cut and drilled using commonly available tools, whereas a plastic or metal shed requires specialized tools.
+One advantage of using wood sheds over metal versions is that it is easier to modify them by adding windows, doors, shelving, or exterior trim (etc.) because wood can be cut and drilled using commonly available tools, whereas a plastic or metal shed requires specialised tools.
 Some homeowners may prefer wood sheds because wood is a renewable resource.